-An “Alert” is a digital text message that sends information between radios.
+An “Alert” or “Announcement” is a digital text message that sends information between radios.
+All alerts and announcements include the MMSI number which identifies the boat.
 It is the big difference between newer DSC radios and older non-DSC radios.

-The advantage of sending an alert is that if you are calling another vessel you don’t need to know which channel the they are on.
+The advantage of sending an alert or announcement is that if you are calling another vessel you don’t need to know which channel the they are on.

-In the the case of a Distress alert, All Ships Urgency alert or All Ships Safety alert if you sent these alert an alarm will sound on every vessel fitting with a DSC radio within range.
+In the the case of a Distress alert, All Ships Urgency announcement or All Ships Safety announcement if you sent these alert an alarm will sound on every vessel fitting with a DSC radio within range.

-The table below show when each of these alerts is used and the process for sending them on our Icom radios:
+The table below show when each of these alerts or announcements is used and the process for sending them on our Icom radios.

 Terms we use

-Alert – The digital part of the message (as above).
+Alert or Announcements – The digital part of the message (as above).

 Call – The initial voice message used to invite a reply (ie. Clubhouse, Clubhouse, this is Deepsea, Over)